scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 ## History of packaging

-Python has a long history, and packaging isn't something that was considered important for quite a while.
-Python gained a standard library module to help with packaging called `distutils` in Python 1.6 and 2.0, in the year 2000.
-Distribution was difficult, leading to packages containing large numbers of unrelated modules (SciPy) to reduce the number of packages one had to figure out how to install, and "distributions" of Python, such as the Enthought distribution.
+Python has a long history compared to modern languages with first-party packaging solutions; packaging wasn't something that was considered important for Python for quite a while.
+Python gained a standard library module to help with packaging called `distutils` in Python 1.6 and 2.0, in the year 2000, nearly ten years after the initial release.
+Distribution was difficult, leading to packages containing large numbers of distinct modules (such as SciPy [@scipy]) to reduce the number of packages one had to figure out how to install, and "distributions" of Python to be created, such as the Enthought distribution.
+This eventually led to the creation of Conda, a modular binary package manager that was particularly good at (and written in) Python.

 Several developments greatly improved Python's packaging story, such the addition of a new binary format, the "wheel" made distributing binaries easier.